Celebration in Silk

 Flag 4

-1st Woodcuts Cubs
+1st Woodcutts Cubs

 This flag was designed and painted by the Arctic Wolf Cub and Timber Wolf Cub packs from the 1st Woodcutts Scouts group based in Sixpenny Handley.